techgraphics/techgraphics.github.io/_skills/unix.md

 ---
 title: Unix operating system
-description: A family of multitasking, multiuser computer operating systems that derive from the original AT&T UNIX™, developed in the 1970s at the Bell Labs research center.
+description: A family of multitasking, multiuser operating systems that derive from the original AT&T UNIX™, developed in the 1970s at the Bell Labs research center.
 proficiency: 3
 parentCategory: Operating System
 categoryLevel: 1